czyys/dustforceguide/README.md

 ### Walljump ###

-The important thing to bring up here is that the sprite of your character doesn’t have to be touching the wall to be able to walljump.
+The important thing to bring up here is that the sprite of your character doesn’t have to be touching the wall to be able to initiate a walljump.
 When you’re close enough to a wall, a jump input is going to magnet your character to it.
 This is why you sometimes might die to a spiked wall even though you’re not touching it.

 ![3.webp](Resources/3.webp)